 In order for a person to succeed in a civil conspiracy case, he or she must prove the elements.
-The elements of a civil conspiracy are as follows:
+According to the Restatement (Third) of Torts: Liability for Economic Harm § 27, the elements of a civil conspiracy are as follows:

 Since civil conspiracy requires an unlawful act, the plaintiff must show that a tortious act was committed.
 A few examples of torts in the context of business are unfair competition and wrongful interference with a business contract or relationship.
 If the acts were lawful under tort law, the claim for civil conspiracy would fail.
 In addition, if the claim for the underlying tort claim fails, the civil conspiracy will also fail.